lumina-networks/mininet-topology/README.md

-**mn-table-topo.py** creates a topology yaml file like a table for given number of rows and columns.
+**topotb** creates a topology yaml file like a table for given number of rows and columns.
 A host will be attached to each switch on the first and last column.

 Following optional parameters can be provided:
 * **output file name** (default `mn-topo.yml`)